 One of the most important aspects of research and experimentation in a laboratory is trial and error.
 Oftentimes, no results provide just as much information as a positive result does.
 A negative result could cause the researcher to change a variable in the experiment or pursue a completely new direction.
 Either way, this leads to a progression of experimentation, enabling an eventual discovery or new idea.

 I decided to pursue this area of research based on a previous experience working with Drosophila melanogaster.
-In the laboratory of Dr. Ranjan Ganguly, a large amount of research has been performed to discover the fact that caffeine increases activity of the promoter, cytochrome P450 monooxygenase CYPs.
-CYPs a superfamily of enzymes are responsible for the metabolism of xenobiotics that could be potentially harmful to the organism.
-By doing this, CYPs are an integral part of conferring insecticide
+In the laboratory of Dr. Ranjan Ganguly, a large amount of research has been performed to discover the fact that caffeine increases activity of the promoter of Cyp6a8, a gene that codes for one of many cytochrome P450 monooxygenase enzymes or CYPs.
+CYPs comprise a superfamily of enzymes.
+Besides their normal metabolic functions, CYPs are also responsible for the metabolism of various xenobiotics (foreign compounds) that could be potentially harmful to the organism.
+By doing this, CYPs are an integral part of conferring metabolic resistance in insects to different insecticides and pesticides.

 Several studies have shown that caffeine is responsible for the increased expression of several CYP genes.
-Since caffeine is a stimulus that causes increased gene expression, my goal was to discover if other would have the same effect on the Cyp6a8 promoter.
+Since caffeine is a stimulus that causes increased gene expression, my goal was to discover if other xenobiotics would have the same effect on the Cyp6a8 promoter.
 The following paper shows not only the scientific experiments performed using different xenobiotics, but also indicates the progression and alteration of experimental procedures.

 Induction and Drosophila melanogaster Cyp6a8 promoter by different xenobiotic compounds